 The Inside Scoop on Being a Mom Via Egg Donation

-I have been with working with intended parents through Donor Concierge since February of 2016.
-I am also the blessed mother of two daughers via egg donation, a journeythat began for me in 2009.
+I am the blessed mother of two daughers via egg donation, a journeythat began for me in 2009.

 Something that is common, and heart-wrenching for me during a consultation with a prospective Intended Mother, is to hear the shame and guilt in her voice during the initial call.
 I recognize it because I have been there, too.